Mortgage rate forecast for next week (July 11-15)

 Current mortgage interest rate trends

-Mortgage rates surged last week (Jan.
-13) as the average 30–year fixed rate went from 3.22% to 3.45%, according to Freddie Mac’s weekly rate survey.
+The average 30-year fixed rate decreased from 5.81% to 5.70% for the seven days ending June 30, according to Freddie Mac’s weekly rate survey.

 |Month||Average 30-Year Fixed Rate|